Image reconstruction in quantitative photoacoustic tomography with the simplified $P_2$ approximation: Numerical reconstruction algorithms

 where the linear bounds $\{\mathfrak{l}_a, \mathfrak{u}_a, \mathfrak{l}_s, \mathfrak{u}_s\}$ are selected in a case by case manner, as discussed further in the numerical simulations in Section~\ref{SEC:Num}.
 The data mismatch functional is defined as

 where $p_j^\cM$ is the ultrasound signal predicted using the light propagation model $\cM \in\{P_2, \mbox{diff}\}$ with the coefficient $(\sigma_a, \sigma_s)$.
 The parameters $\alpha$ and $\beta$ are used to control the strengths of the regularization mechanism encoded in the functional $\cR$.
-The regularization functional we select here is of Tikhonov type, based on the $L^2$ norm of the gradients,
+The regularization functional we select here is of Tikhonov type~\cite{EnHaNe-Book96}, based on the $L^2$ norm of the gradients,

 While we choose the same regularization functional for both $\sigma_a$ and $\sigma_s$ for convenience, it is not required.
 Other types of regularization can also be considered, but will not be discussed in this paper.
+Interested readers are referred to~\cite{EnHaNe-Book96,ScGrGrHaLe-Book09} for classical treatments of regularization theory and its applications.

 To solve the minimization problem~\eqref{EQ:Min}, we use the SNOPT algorithm developed in~\cite{GiMuSa-SIAM05}.
 In a nutshell, this is a sparse sequential quadratic programming (SQP) algorithm where the Hessian of the Lagrangian is approximated by a limited-memory BFGS strategy.
 This is a mature optimization technique, therefore we will not describe it in detail here.
 Our main objective is to supply the optimization algorithm with a subroutine to evaluate the mismatch functional $\cO$ and its derivatives with respect to the optical properties $\sigma_a$ and $\sigma_s$.
 The derivatives can be computed in a standard manner using the adjoint state method.
 We summarize the calculations of the derivatives in the following lemma. \begin{lemma} Let $\Omega$, $c$ and $\Xi$ satisfy the assumptions in ($\cA$-i)-($\cA$-iv) and assume that the assumptions in~\eqref{EQ:Coeff Ass} hold as well.
 For each $1\le j\le J$, let $f_j(\bx)$ be the restriction of a $\cC^1$ function to $\partial\Omega$.
 Then the predicted ultrasound data for illumination source $f_j$ using specified optical model $\cM$, ${p_j^\cM}_{|(0, T]\times\partial\Omega}$, viewed as the map: